Brian Budd: International career

 Budd was a member of the Canada national soccer team.
 He scored two goals in earning seven caps, including a goal against the United States in a 1978 World Cup qualifying match played in Port-au-Prince, Haiti on 22 December 1976, in which Canada prevailed 3–0.
 His shot deflected off a defender, a post and the crossbar before settling in the American net to give Canada a 1–0 lead in a crucial playoff match.
 Budd's final international appearance came in a 2–1 victory over Suriname on 12 October 1977 in Mexico City, playing briefly with a broken leg before coming off in the 77th minute, leaving Canada to play with ten men for the latter part of the match.

 Post-retirement

 Following his retirement, Budd became a colour commentator on Toronto Blizzard broadcasts in 1982 and was the club's director of public affairs until the end of 1983.
 He also provided reports from Spain of the 1982 World Cup for CKEY (AM) in Toronto.

-Budd worked until his death, as a soccer analyst on The Score's The Footy Show.
+"Budgie" worked until his death, as a soccer analyst on The Score's The Footy Show.

 From 2006, Budd also worked in sales management for InBev, owners of Labatt Brewing Company.